 In addition to the exempt signs described in §170-1804 Exempt Signs, the following numbers and types of signs may be erected for Institutional uses, including schools, religious institutions, municipal buildings, hospitals, clubs, or permitted uses of a similar nature subject to the conditions specified here.

-A. Any limited duration, temporary or portable sign as defined and regulated in §170-1808, Regulations by Sign Type (Limited Duration, Temporary and Portable signs)
+Any limited duration, temporary or portable sign as defined and regulated in §170-1808, Regulations by Sign Type (Limited Duration, Temporary and Portable signs), subject to the following regulations:

+One (1) large sign with a maximum area of twenty-four (24) square feet shall be permitted on a lot with a primary educational use at any time.

+No more than four (4) small signs with a maximum area of six (6) square feetof shall be permitted on a lot with a primary educational

+use at any time.

+Small signs on a lot with a primary educational use shall be no closer than fifty (50) feet to another small sign measured as a straight-line distance between the closest edges of each sign.

+B. The total area of all wall, awning/canopy, freestanding, and projecting signs shall not exceed an area equal to two (2) square feet for every one (1) linear foot of building wall parallel to, and facing, any particular street.
+The sign area for each street frontage shall be computed separately, and any allowable sign area not used on one frontage may not be used on another street frontage.

-B. Signs on a lot with a park or open space use in an institutional district shall comply with §170-1810.
+C. Signs on a lot with a park or open space use in an institutional district shall comply with §170-1810.

-C. Freestanding signs on a lot with an institutional use, other than parks and open space, shall be permitted subject to the following regulations:
+D. Freestanding signs on a lot with an institutional use, other than parks and open space, shall be permitted subject to the following regulations:

 1. Number: One (1) ground sign is permitted per street upon which the property has direct frontage.

-2. Area: Ground sign, twenty-four (24) square feet.
+2. Area: Ground sign, twenty-four (24) square feet except on lots with a primary educational use,

+which shall have a maximum area of fifty (50) square feet.

-3. Height: Ground sign, six (6) feet.
+3. Height: Ground sign, six (6) feet except for lots with a primary educational use, which shall

+have a maximum area of fifteen (15) square feet.

 4. Illumination: The following illumination types shall be permitted subject to the regulations in §170-1805.F.
 Sign Illumination.